Join us!

 You will likely have some time off at the same time as other team members, and some time off alone.
 Below you will find some suggestions for what to do with your time off.

 We are keen for everyone living here to get to know the area.
 Note that there is no public transport to our village.
-Some people bring or hire their own car so that nipping out to the seaside is easy and daytrips further afield are possible.
+Some people bring their own car so that nipping out to the seaside is easy and daytrips further afield are possible.
 Others are happy to soak up the atmosphere in our immediate area.

 Paddling in the sea